TRAFEED

 Step 3: Verify Specifications

-Confirm whether the product's specifications meet the regulatory standards.
+Confirm whether the product's specifications meet the regulatory thresholds.

 • Technical specification sheets